How do I get rid of leatherjackets?

 If you’ve discovered your leatherjacket issue a little too late, then a quick feed may not solve this for you.
 Instead, you’ll need to do some repairs.
 Here’s how to do it;

-1. Remove all dead grass in the area, you can do this by raking the area (scarifying)
+1. Remove all dead grass in the area, and you can do this by raking the area (scarifying)

 2. If this has left this patch uneven to the rest of your lawn, add some topsoil